Sciatica treatment!

 Summary

 Disc herniation pain varies and sometimes leads to nerve irritation or compression and sciatica.
-It is important with a thorough assessment to find the best sciatica treatment for you.
+A thorough assessment with an expert is critical to find the best sciatica treatment for you.

 Expert physiotherapy is key, with advice, treatment and exercises to improve mobility and reduce pain.
 Medication can also help manage pain and inflammation.

 Most people improve without surgery!
 Star Physio can help you get back to life, pain-free.
-Call today on 64249578 or you can book and appointment with Simen Sletten or one of our other expert staff by clicking the links!
+Call today on 64249578 or you can book and appointment with one of our expert staff by clicking the links!